Software-Today/django-react-redux-base/README.md

 ## Readme Notes

-* If the command line starts with $, the command should run with user privileges
+* Command line starts with $, the command should run with user privileges
-* If the coommand line starts with #, the command should run with root privileges
+* Command line starts with #, the command should run with root privileges

 ## Retrieve code